Sport in Israel: Windsurfing

 Israeli windsurfer Gal Fridman won two Olympic medals, gold and bronze, and was inducted into the International Jewish Sports Hall of Fame.
 Israeli windsurfer Shahar Tzuberi won a bronze medal at the 2008 Olympic Games in Beijing.
 In March 2012, Israeli windsurfer Lee Korzits won the women's RS-X title in the Sailing World Championships for the third time in a row.
 Israeli windsurfer Katy Spychakov won a silver medal in the Women's 2019 RS:X World Championships, and was an U21 winner in the Women's 2019 RS:X World Championships.
 At the 2024 Summer Olympics, Tom Reuveny won the gold medal in the Men's iQFoil, and Sharon Kantor won the silver medal in the Women's IQ Foil.

 Wrestling

 Seven Israeli wrestlers competed at the 2010 Senior European Championship in Baku.
 Four were Greco-Roman wrestlers while the others were freestyle.
 Gotsha Tzitziashvily competed at the Summer Olympics in Athens.
 He held the world championship title in the 84-kilogram weight class in 2003.

 Stand up paddle boarding

 Stand up paddle boarding is becoming increasingly popular in Israel.
-A very accessible lifestyle sport on flat water there are many expeditions available such as the '4 Seas in 4 days'.
-SUP Surfing is also very popular in Israel and it can offer some world class conditions.
+The country’s flat waters allow for activities like the "4 Seas in 4 Days" expedition.
+With the paddling on flat water, many people in Israel use paddleboards to surf waves.